 After the attack in the parking lot, the shooter proceeds inside the restaurant and attacks the diners there, before a brave young man named James Shaw Jr. springs from his seat, and wrestles the rifle away from him.
 The gunman then flees the scene, resulting in a manhunt that resolves the next afternoon, when he is arrested at his motel room — about to depart for an unknown location, carrying two more guns and a backpack full of ammunition.
 He is expected to plead not-guilty by reason of insanity.

-April 23, 2018 — Toronto, Ontario, Canada: A promenade in Torono’s business district is filled with its typical dense daytime pedestrian traffic, when suddenly, a van driven by a 25-year-old male mounts the curb, and charges violently through the crowds for about a mile and a half, until the vehicle becomes non-functional.
+April 23, 2018 — Toronto, Ontario, Canada: A promenade in Toronto’s business district is bustling with its typical, daytime pedestrian traffic, when suddenly, a van driven by a 25-year-old male mounts the curb, and charges violently through the crowds for about a mile and a half, until the vehicle becomes non-functional.
 Exiting the van and seeing a police officer approach him with gun drawn, the driver gestures at them with his wallet, hoping it will look like a gun, and taunting them “shoot me!”
 But they just arrest him instead.

 The van driver had been diagnosed with Asperger’s, and had tried to join the Canadian Army, but washed out of basic training.
 He was known to spend most of his time online, and/or playing video games.
 The day before launching his attack, he had posted a message to his Facebook profile, pledging ironic-allegiance to the “supreme gentleman” behind the 2014 Santa Barbara attack, who in the years since had not quite inspired the “incel” subculture that the van driver identified with, so much as he became a mascot or meme that a population of misanthropes could rally behind.
 (After his arrest, the van driver describes to an interviewing homicide detective how the Santa Barbara shooter “used a gun as well as a vehicle to um, convert the life status of certain individuals to, uhm, a death status.”)
 Like the Santa Barbara shooter, his motivations were misogynistic, but his actual victims were just anyone who happened to be around, regardless of gender.
 Any member of society.